LCR Team: 2004–2005: Post-Cecchinello era

 In 2004 the team retained de Puniet to ride an official Aprilia factory bike in 250cc.

-In the 125cc class, the team recruited two Italian riders, a former 125cc World Champion Roberto Locatelli and rookie Mattia Pasini.
-Both de Puniet and Locatelli had successful season and were in contention for the World Championship although they were only managed to finish the season 3rd in overall standings.
+In the 125cc class, the team recruited two Italian riders, Roberto Locatelli, a former 125cc World Champion and rookie Mattia Pasini.

+Both de Puniet and Locatelli had successful season and were in contention for the World Championship, although they were only managed to finish the season 3rd in overall standings.

 De Puniet had 1 win and 8 podiums while Locatelli had 2 wins and 6 podiums.

+250cc only days

 For the 2005 season the team only competed in the 250cc class on Aprilia factory bikes.

 Roberto Locatelli moved up to 250cc and Casey Stoner returned from his one-year stint at KTM.

-Stoner managed to record 5 wins, 10 podiums and finished the season as runner-up to Dani Pedrosa.
+Stoner managed to record five wins, 10 podiums and finished the season as runner-up to Dani Pedrosa.

 Stoner's runner-up was the best result so far in the team history.
-Stoner was also the first LCR rider to have more than 3 race wins in a season.
+He was also the first LCR rider to have 3+ race wins in a season.

 2006–present: Move to MotoGP

-Casey Stoner (2006) and Carlos Checa (2007)
+Casey Stoner (2006) with Honda

 In October 2005, the team, along with Casey Stoner, reportedly had an agreement to move to the MotoGP class in the upcoming season with support from Yamaha.

 After the season ended, Stoner received an offer from the Honda Pons team and tested the Honda RC211V bike with them at Valencia.
 With Stoner leaving the team, LCR had to put their MotoGP project on hold.

 However, in December 2005, Stoner unexpectedly became available again after Honda Pons failed to secure sponsorship for the upcoming season.
 LCR immediately re-signed Stoner and made an agreement with HRC to run the RC211V in 2006.